Alex1990/awesome-services/README.md

 * [Google Cloud CDN](https://cloud.google.com/cdn) - Fast, reliable web and video content delivery with global scale and reach.
 * [KeyCDN](https://www.keycdn.com/) - KeyCDN is a high performance content delivery network that has been built for the future.

-## Chat

-* [Chatlio](https://chatlio.com/) - Chat with visitors directly from Slack.
-* [Hubspot Live Chat](https://www.hubspot.com/products/crm/live-chat) - Connect with your website visitors in real time to convert new leads, close more deals, and provide better support to your customers.
-* [Intercom Chat](https://www.intercom.com/) - Give customers a conversational experience they'll remember—and come back for.
-* [LiveChat](https://www.livechat.com/) - LiveChat is a complete customer service platform that delights your customers and fuels your sales.
-* [Sendbird Chat](https://sendbird.com/features/chat-messaging) - In-app chat as engaging as any messenger app.
-* [Zendesk Chat](https://www.zendesk.com/chat/) - Reach your customers, instantly via web, mobile, and messaging.

 ## CI and CD

 * [AppVeyor](https://www.appveyor.com/) - Build, test, deploy your apps faster, on any platform.